- Employment & Severance Agreements

 - Carefully document the suspected pregnancy discrimination—writing down exactly what happened and the names of any witnesses;

 - Report the matter to your supervisor or your company’s Human Resources (HR) department; and

 - Speak to an experienced Charlotte pregnancy discrimination attorney.

 How Our North Carolina Pregnancy Discrimination Lawyers Can Help

 Pregnancy discrimination cases are complicated.
 You need a reliable advocate in your corner.
 With over four decades of combined employment law experience, we are focused on protecting the rights and interests of employees.
 You deserve a workplace free from discrimination.
-When you call our Charlotte law office, you will have a chance to consult with a pregnancy discrimination attorney who will:
+When you fill out a case evaluation form, you will have a chance to consult with a pregnancy discrimination attorney who will:

 - Listen to your story, answer questions, and explain your legal options;

 - Investigate your employment law claim—documenting pregnancy discrimination; and

 - Create a customized strategy focused on getting you justice and compensation.

 Every pregnancy discrimination case involves its own unique set of facts and circumstances.
 You deserve personalized support from an attorney who will put time and resources into your case.
 At Strianese Huckert LLP, our Charlotte pregnancy discrimination attorneys are highly selective in the cases we take on—we thoroughly prepare each claim at every stage of the process.